Why join OurDNA

 A secure bank of genetic and health information for future medical research

-The OurDNA databank will safely keep the genetic and health information of people who take part in OurDNA.
+OurDNA Data will safely keep the biological and health information of people who take part in OurDNA for future research.

 A secure bank of blood samples that have been donated for future medical research

-The OurDNA sample bank will help to make health and medical research that benefits Australian communities easier to do in the future.
+OurDNA Samples will help make it easier to do health and medical research that benefits Australian communities in the future.

 What’s involved?